Lubenz007/lubenz007.github.io/_posts/2023-04-04-upgrade-hyper.md

 }
 ```

 Updating a standalone Hyper-V host can be a complex and time-consuming process, but with Azure Arc and Automation Accounts, you can automate much of the work and ensure a smooth, reliable update process.
-By following the steps outlined in this blog post, you can easily set up a Scheduled Update Task with pre and post scripts to manage your Hyper-V host updates with ease.

 ![Desktop View](/assets/img/blog/before.png){: .normal-image}